msemenistyi/hypnos/README.md

 and the **error** exceeds the **error** value, true is being returned.

 Ergo, callback will not be executed until browser takes control of the device.

+The main targets of module were mobile devices but with careful tuning it may also work for desktop as well.

 *Note:* There is also a possibility of performing similar action with help of Page Visibility API but it lacks support in most mobile browsers.